ocxtal/ge/README.md

-## Limitations
+## Notes

 * It doesn't support editing files not tracked by git.
-It's my design decision to use git as a safety equipment to prevent irrepairable destruction.
+It's my design decision to use git as safety equipment to prevent irreparable destruction.
 * Not tested on Windows.
 I don't think it works as it depends on possibly-unix-only features.

 ## Copyright and license